How safe is Cancun during hurricane season?

-Home to some of the most breathtaking beaches along the Mexican Caribbean, Cancun has been blessed to avoid much damage from hurricanes.
+Home to some of the most breathtaking beaches along the Mexican Caribbean, Cancun was fortunate to avoid much damage from hurricanes.
 In fact, the coastal city has only been hit by two major hurricanes (Gilbert and Wilma, respectively), which were 17 years apart.

 This means the likelihood that a hurricane might hit during your vacation is very slim.

 When is hurricane season in Cancun?